-On May 9, 2014 (NRC, 2014a), the NRC staff issued a letter providing the outcome of its 30-day screening and prioritization evaluation.
-In the letter, the NRC staff characterized the LGS site as conditionally screened-in, because additional information was needed to support a screening and prioritization decision.
-On October 3, 2014 (NRC, 2014b), the NRC staff issued a letter providing the outcome of its final seismic screening and prioritization results.
-The licensee's GMRS, as well as the staff's confirmatory GMRS, is bounded by the SSE for LGS over the frequency range of 1 to 10 Hz, but exceeds the SSE for LGS above approximately10 Hz.
-Therefore, a seismic risk evaluation and SFP evaluation are not merited but a HF confirmation is merited for LGS.
+On May 9, 2014 (NRC, 2014a), the NRC staff issued a letter providing the outcome of its 30- day, preliminary, screening and prioritization evaluation.
+In the letter, the NRC staff characterized the Brunswick site as conditionally screened-in, because additional information was needed to support a screening decision based on the licensee's use of the IPEEE screening criteria in the SPID.
+On September 17, 2014 (NRC, 2014b), the NRC staff issued a letter providing the outcome of its final seismic screening and prioritization results.
+Based on its evaluation of the SHSR and the licensee's original IPEEE submittal, the NRC staff confirmed that the licensee met the IPEEE adequacy criteria in the SPID provided that the relay chatter review is completed.
+The staff confirmed that the licensee's GMRS, as well as the staff's confirmatory GMRS is bounded by the SSE or IHS over the frequency range of 1 to 10 Hz, with the exception of a minimal amount of exceedance between 9 to 10 Hz.
+Therefore, the NRC staff concludes that a plant seismic risk evaluation is not warranted for Brunswick.
+However, because the GMRS exceeds the SSE and IHS for a portion of the frequency range above 10 Hz, a HF confirmation is merited.
+Finally, the SFP evaluation is merited because the IPEEE program did not include the SFP and the GMRS exceeds the SSE over the frequency range of approximately 7 to 100 Hz.